dojonorth/fp/intro.md

 ## Why this topic?

-- We've done a few Dojos which are underpinned by functional thinking
+- We've done a few Dojos which were underpinned by functional thinking
   - MapReduce
   - Event stores
   - React and Redux